whit1440/karma-ios-launcher/README.md

     deviceType: 'iPhone-5'
 }
 </pre>
-If you want to view available device types for your machine, use `ios-sim showdevicetypes` (assuming you have ios-sim globally installed).
+If you want to view available device types for your machine use `xcrun simctl list` or if you have ios-sim installed `ios-sim showdevicetypes`.